 I recently wrapped up my second (nearly) annual look at three leading Intel Mac virtualization products—VMware Fusion, Parallels Desktop, and VirtualBox—along with an overview piece designed to help you figure out which one best suits your needs.

-If you followed my Tweets during the development of these articles, you got a glimpse behind the scense at what went into the project: “Spent 5+ hours yesterday setting up a test that will probably only merit a couple sentences in final writeup.
+my Tweets during the development of these articles, you got a glimpse behind the scense at what went into the project: “Spent 5+ hours yesterday setting up a test that will probably only merit a couple sentences in final writeup.
 But it had to be done.”

 Based on the response to those Tweets and some e-mailed inquiries, it appeared there was some interest in a “behind the scenes” look at just how a large comparison review/roundup like this comes together.
 So if you’re interested, grab an All Access pass from the bin on the right, and join me on a tour of the virtualization review production studio.
 I’ll try to give you some idea what it takes to put together a comparison test like this, and why it can take so long for it to finally appear online.
 (I started this project in mid-October, and it wrapped up in mid-January.)

 After deciding to tackle this project, I had to figure out how I was going to actually do it this time around.
 Last time, I didn’t include much specific testing data.
 This time out, I wanted to change that.
 But what to test, and on which operating systems, and on which computers?
 Hard decisions, indeed.
 In the end, I chose my Mac Pro (2.66GHz quad core, 8GB RAM) because it’s neither the fastest nor the slowest of Apple’s Intel-powered Macs.
 It also had a lot of drive space available, which I was going to need.